top of page

 Board Member

 Claudia Fragoso joined the Board of Directors of Voces Unidas de las Montañas in August of 2021.
 She is originally from Mexico City, where she graduated with a political science and public administration degree from the Universidad Nacional Autónoma de México (UNAM) before moving to the Roaring Fork Valley in 1997.
 Claudia has been organizing and advocating for the immigrant community in the mountain region since her early days in the valley.
-She currently serves as the regional manager of an Aspen-based company that employs thousands of Latinas and Latinos throughout Colorado in the hospitality, landscaping and construction fields.
+She currently serves as the senior executive of an Aspen-based company that employs thousands of Latinas and Latinos throughout Colorado in the hospitality, landscaping and construction fields.

 While affiliated, Voces Unidas de las Montañas, a 501(c)(3) nonprofit, should not be confused with Voces Unidas Action Fund, a 501(c)(4) nonprofit organization.
 Each independent organization does different activities in support of our missions.